beansai/beans-tutorials/beans-route/stops-management/README.md

 - type - Either of DROPOFF of PICKUP
 - deliver_from_str - in "yyyy-MM-dd H24:MM" format with localtime and it is interpreted to the local time as configured on the account or the route.
 - deliver_to_str - in "yyyy-MM-dd H24:MM" format with localtime and it is interpreted to the local time as configured on the account or the route.
+- placement - we can use this to denote the stop which size is varchar(64)

 ```json
 {